 After the dough is made, you can immediately make into biscuits or store dough in a airtight container in the refrigerator.
-Dough will keep for several days.
-When ready to use, take dough out of refrigerator and let come to room temperature.
+The dough will keep for several days in the refrigerator.
+When ready to use, take dough out and let come to room temperature.

 Roll out dough and cut into 2 to 2 ½ inch sized biscuits.
 I used a glass but it's better to use a biscuit cutter because a cutter has sharper sides to easily cut through thick dough.
 Don't twist the cutter (or glass) when cutting out the biscuit.
 Twisting will seal the sides of the biscuit and prevents it from rising as high.

 Fresh and hot right out of the oven.
 Brushed with the garlic butter mixture and then sprinkled with fresh parsley to make 'em pretty.

 And the best part is you can make breakfast sandwiches the next morning with the leftover biscuits.
-We made ours with Canadian bacon (that we picked up on our Montreal trip), sharp white cheddar cheese, and an over easy fried egg.
+We made ours with Canadian bacon (from our Montreal trip), sharp white cheddar cheese, and an over easy fried egg.
 OMG!!

 Garlic Cheddar Cheese Angel Biscuits is such an easy and delicious recipe so try them the next time you need rolls or biscuits.